CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    ![](../media/img23.png)

 10. Copilot also can help update employee information like address update.
 For other information update requests, the Copilot will log a ticket to the HR team to update the information.
-Enter 'I moved to 123 Main St, San Jose, CA 95112, please update my address' in the HR Copilot app.
+Enter `I moved to 123 Main St, San Jose, CA 95112, please update my address` in the HR Copilot app.

     ![](../media/img24.png)